-A working town between New Haven and Hartford, Meriden was an important manufacturing centre in the 19th and early 20th century.
+A working town between New Haven and Hartford, Meriden was an important manufacturing center in the 19th and early 20th century.

-The city was most famous for its silver and cutlery, but also producing glassware, guns, musical instruments and kitchen appliances.
+The city was most famous for its silver and cutlery, but also produced glassware, guns, musical instruments and kitchen appliances.

-Many worldwide icons of industrial design from this time were conceived right here, and there’s architectural evidence of Meriden’s boom days in its grand downtown architecture and the stately residences on Broad Street.
+Many worldwide icons of industrial design from this time were conceived right here.
+There’s architectural evidence of Meriden’s boom days in its grand downtown architecture and the stately residences on Broad Street.

 Now, the city deserves your attention for the natural beauty all around.

 Cutting through Meriden is the narrow and steep Metacomet Ridge, an epic basalt fault that extends from Long Island Sound as far as Massachusetts-Vermont, 100 miles to the north.